 The National Express 737 coach runs direct from Stansted Airport to Oxford.
 Pre-booking is highly recommended as the coach is on a reduced service.
 Check the timetable and book in advance.
 The bus leaves from just outside the terminal building and stops outside the University and in Oxford city centre.
 If you are travelling with your luggage, you may prefer to get off at the last stop in Oxford called Gloucester Green and take a ‘black cab’ taxi to your accommodation.
 There is a taxi rank next to the Odeon Cinema.
 If you are unsure, ask the coach driver.

-Pre-booking is highly recommended, though you can buy a ticket from the driver if there is space.
+Pre-booking is highly recommended, though you can buy a ticket from the driver on the bus if there is space.
 The journey takes approximately 3-4 hours from Stansted depending on traffic.

 If you are unable to get the National Express, you can take the Stansted Express train from Stansted airport train station (within the airport terminal) to London Liverpool Street train station.
 At London Liverpool Street you should take the Underground to London Paddington train station.
 From London Paddington you can get the train to Oxford.
 Prices and journey times will vary.
 We advise you plan your journey using The Trainline to ensure that connecting trains to Oxford are available when your flight lands.